-Standards and Interpretations applicable to 30 June 2020
+Standards and Interpretations applicable to 30 June 2021

-In the year ended 30 June 2020, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current reporting period beginning on or after 1 July 2019.
-As a result of this review, the Group has determined there is no material impact of the new and revised standards, particularly AASB 16 Leases on the results for the financial year.
+In the year ended 30 June 2021, the Directors have reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to the Company and effective for the current reporting period beginning on or after 1 July 2020.
+As a result of this review, the Group has determined there is no material impact of the new and revised standards on the results for the financial year, and no changes required to Group Accounting Policies.